UPDATED October 9, 2019

 “This has never been a one-size-fits-all product, and many consumers are regrettably presented with just one option, often the most costly."

-Costs for virtually identical policy coverage still vary significantly from one insurer to the next according to the 2017 Price Index.
+Costs for virtually identical policy coverage still vary significantly from one insurer to the next.
 "Insurers each set their own rates and the price for virtually identical coverage can vary," Jesse Slome states.
-The AALTCI analysis found rates varied by as much as 70% – a decrease from the prior year when some costs varied by up to 94%.
-"You generally only buy Long-Term Care insurance once, so it's important to do it correctly the first time," Jesse Slome said.
+Premiums can vary as much as 100% for the exact same coverage. – "You generally only buy Long-Term Care insurance once, so it's important to do it correctly the first time," Jesse Slome said.

-You may also have ready about rate increases.
-Much of the press on this is overblown as pricing on very old policies were way too low for many benefits and underwriting risks they were taking at that time as the very low-interest rate environment we have had for so many years had created some of these issues.
+You may also have read about rate increases.
+Much of the press on this is overblown as pricing on very old policies were way too low for many benefits and underwriting risks they were taking at that time.
+Plus the low-interest rate environment we have had for so many years has created some of these issues.